wujood/awesome-gamejam/docs/index.md

 - [MeisterTask](https://www.meistertask.com/en) - (Free) online task management tool for teams.
 - [Google Docs](https://docs.google.com/) - Share text files and spreadsheets with your team.

+### Design
+- [Machinations](https://machinations.io/) - (Free) online tool to prototype the internal economy of your game using Machinations language.
+- [Miro](https://miro.com//) - (Free) online tool with infinite canvas to sketch and design prototypes.

 ### Time
 - [TomatoTimer](https://tomato-timer.com/) - A [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer that is dead easy to use.
 - [Pomofocus](https://pomofocus.io/) - Combines tasks with a [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer to estimate when you should be done and to track progress.